Updated April 15, 2023

 Server, It is a computer by hardware, connected in the local area network, wide area network, and internet.
 It serves its clients with data, specifically intended services using the software installed in it over the various networks.
-These servers are of multiple types viz., Mail server, Web server, File server, Application server, Database server, Print server, proxy server, and Management server.
-The hardware part of these servers can be commodity hardware that is inexpensive and the parts can be easily exchanged with parts from any other computers.
-These servers have minimum storage for storing boot files and actual data is stored in shared external common storage.
+These servers are of multiple types, viz., Mail server, Web server, File server, Application server, Database server, Print server, proxy server, and Management server.
+The hardware part of these servers can be inexpensive commodity hardware, and the parts can be easily exchanged with parts from any other computers.
+These servers have minimum storage for storing boot files, and actual data is stored in shared external common storage.
 These servers are identified by the software loaded into to perform the specific services, not by hardware features.

 Head to Head Comparison Between Mainframe vs Server (Infographics)

 Below are the top 11 Comparisons between Mainframe and Server

 Key Differences between Mainframe vs Server